28 August 2018

 An ophthalmologist will determine the cause of a watery sticky eye and may recommend surgery to clear the blockage.

-Come along to Spire Murrayfield Hospital's free cosmetic surgery information evening.
+Come along to Spire Murrayfield Hospital's free cosmetic surgery information morning.